The way this word is usually spoken.

 There are words having multiple different pronunciations.
 In that case they will be ordered by popularity.

-Translation in English of the selected word.
+Translation of the selected word to several languages.

 There are cases where a word may have different meanings.
 In that case all the meanings will be ordered by popularity.